GLYN MORRIS 1939 Community Service in the Curriculum

 TAGS: Glyn Morris, community service in the curriculum, industrial training, progressive education, service learning, filmmakers, Virginia and Ray Garner, WWII, work-study colleges, standardized curriculum, self-governance

-The visit to the Pine Mountain Settlement School campus in 1941-1942 of Virginia and Ray Garner, documented in a film the educational experiment of Morris.
-The two filmmakers, supported by funding from the Harmon Foundation, filmed the Community Service Group activities and briefly lived at the School where they also helped the students to script the film.
-Their project did much to document the educational experiment of service learning at Pine Mountain Settlement School.
+The visit to the Pine Mountain Settlement School campus in 1941-1942 of Virginia and Ray Garner, resulted in a documentation in film of Morris’ experiments in Progressive ideas.
+The two filmmakers, supported by funding from the Harmon Foundation, filmed the Pine Mountain Community Service Group activities and briefly lived at the School where they also helped the students to script the film.
+Their project did much to document and spread the educational experiment of service learning at Pine Mountain Settlement School to educators and also donors to the School.

 Glyn Morris institutionalized the work-study programs as part of his experimental curriculum.
 Pine Mountain School was inspired by the many progressive influences that Morris sought out, but much of his planning and curriculum revision was based on prior experiments at the School and his own understanding of the changing educational landscape.
 He was particularly influenced by the educator Orie Latham Hatcher, with whom he regularly consulted.

 Unfortunately, WWII intervened and in 1941 Morris left to join the war effort as did many of the young men at the School.
 At the end of the war, education pivoted, schools consolidated, and teachers vacillated in their experimental enthusiasm.
 When faced with the demanding rigors of work-study, industrial education, and a standardized curriculum, few schools carried their ideas forward.
-But for those that did, such as the work-study colleges, they found their programs described as innovative and forward-looking — which they clearly were and the outcomes were significant.
+But for those that did, particularly the work-study colleges, found their programs described as innovative and forward-looking — which, in retrospect, they clearly were, and the outcomes were significant and lasting.
 The idea of community service learning continues to prove its value as a vehicle for teaching and provides more than just a proficiency in standard curricular subjects.

-Though the standardized curriculum won out, the idea of community service learning continues to prove its value as a vehicle for teaching much more than just craft and industrial training, such as ministering to the poor and sick.
-The progressive ideas put into practice at Pine Mountain in its Community Service program are today being re-tooled and are coming back to prominence in innovative curricula in many liberal arts colleges, junior colleges, and private schools.
+Though the standardized curriculum won out as a preferred cirriculum, the idea of community service learning continues to prove its value as a vehicle for teaching.
+As much more than just craft and industrial training, such as ministering to the poor and sick, the progressive ideas put into practice at Pine Mountain and in its Community Service program, are today being re-tooled and are coming back to prominence in innovative curricula in many liberal arts colleges, junior colleges, and private schools.
 The work-study colleges have led the way in utilizing the lessons learned from the settlement movement.
 The offerings in interdisciplinary programming such as the growing interest in STEAM (Science, Technology.
-Engineering, Art and Math) have much to credit in the early pioneers and the valuable lessons they learned from their early experiments in education.
+Engineering, Art and Math) have much to credit in the early work of pioneers such as Glyn Morris and others.
+The valuable lessons learned in experiments such as Pine Mountain Settlement, Black Mountain College, the Ashevill Farm School and others across the country continue to influence integrated and novel programming drawn from the early experiments in education.

 Delving into the curriculum discussions in the archive at Pine Mountain, one can find a wealth of ideas that enriched student and instructors.
-One of the most valuable of the educational contributions of Glyn Morris and his staff, particularly Everett K. Wilson, were the focused courses in civics which gave the students well-grounded ideas regarding the responsibilities that accompany an “education.”
-One of the most remarkable of Morris and his faculty’s experiments was the insistence on civility learned through self-governance.
+One of the most valuable of the educational contributions of Glyn Morris and his staff, particularly Antioch intern, Everett K. Wilson, included focused courses in civics which gave the students well-grounded ideas regarding the responsibilities that accompany an “education.”
+One of the most lasting innovations of Morris and his faculty’s experiments was the insistence on civility learned through self-governance.

 TRANSCRIPTION